Alfred188/DAL/README.md

 # DAL
-A lib to help in coding
+###A lib to help in coding
+this lib help to connect to sql server database in C#

 # How to use

+public static string ConnectionStr = ""; // Your connection string gose here

 Select: